Symptoms and Diagnosis

 HIV and Hair Loss

 HIV can cause hair loss through several distinct mechanisms, each requiring different management.
-Telogen effluvium from the systemic stress of acute HIV infection or advanced immune suppression: the physiological stress of active infection pushes a large proportion of hair follicles simultaneously into the resting (telogen) phase, causing diffuse shedding approximately 2 to 4 months after the triggering event.
-Nutritional deficiencies — particularly protein malnutrition, zinc deficiency, and biotin deficiency — associated with advanced HIV disease and weight loss can cause diffuse hair thinning.
-Antiretroviral medication effects: some ARV drugs are associated with hair changes.
-Efavirenz (EFV) has been reported to cause hair texture changes and mild thinning in some patients.
-Indinavir (no longer widely used) caused scalp hair thinning and paradoxical hypertrichosis (increased body hair).
-Newer ARV regimens have fewer dermatological side effects than older ones.
-Seborrheic dermatitis (dandruff-like scalp condition) is significantly more common in HIV-positive people than in the general population and can cause diffuse scalp inflammation and some hair loss from the associated inflammation.
+Telogen effluvium from the systemic stress of acute HIV infection or advanced immune suppression pushes a large proportion of hair follicles simultaneously into the resting phase, causing diffuse shedding approximately 2 to 4 months after the triggering event.
+Nutritional deficiencies — particularly protein malnutrition, zinc deficiency, and biotin deficiency — associated with advanced HIV disease can also cause diffuse hair thinning.

 When Hair Loss Should Prompt Syphilis Testing

-The clinical scenarios where hair loss should prompt syphilis serology: patchy irregular (moth-eaten) alopecia in a sexually active adult, particularly with any recent skin rash or systemic symptoms; hair loss in the eyebrows, eyelashes, or beard in a sexually active adult; scalp hair loss accompanied by a rash on the body, even if subtle; any unexplained hair loss in a patient with risk factors for STD exposure.
+The clinical scenarios where hair loss should prompt syphilis serology include patchy irregular (moth-eaten) alopecia in a sexually active adult — particularly with any recent skin rash or systemic symptoms; hair loss in the eyebrows, eyelashes, or beard in a sexually active adult; scalp hair loss accompanied by a rash anywhere on the body, even if subtle; and any unexplained hair loss in a patient with risk factors for STD exposure.
 Syphilis serology (RPR with treponemal confirmatory testing) is a blood test with results in 1 to 2 days.
-Given that syphilitic alopecia reverses completely with penicillin treatment, testing is worthwhile whenever it's on the differential.
+Given that syphilitic alopecia reverses completely with penicillin, testing is worthwhile whenever it is on the differential.

 When to Seek Evaluation